-Other building materials: Some moisture meters for wood can provide relative assessments of moisture content in other materials such as synthetic stucco, plaster, drywall, linoleum, ceramic tile and insulation.
+Other building materials: Some moisture meters for wood can provide relative assessments of MC in other materials such as synthetic stucco, plaster, drywall, linoleum, ceramic tile, and insulation.
 While a wood moisture meter can only provide comparative readings in these materials, it may be worth investing in a multi-material moisture meter if the MC in these materials may also be contributing to the moisture environment causing undue wood flooring movement.

 Measuring and managing the wood flooring’s MC on a regular basis enhances the wood flooring’s longevity.

 - Wagner’s TH-200 Thermo-Hygrometer for the Professional Woodworker - May 29, 2014

 - Solar Dried Lumber Moisture Concerns - May 1, 2014